 COVID-19 pandemic is still a concern for everyone, including vulnerable groups such as pregnant women.
 The concern arises about the possible impact on maternal health and fetal development if exposed to and infected with the coronavirus (SARS-CoV-2).
-During pregnancy, there are changes in the immune system that make pregnant women more susceptible to infection with the SARS-CoV-2 virus.
+There are changes in the immune system that make pregnant women more susceptible to infection with the SARS-CoV-2 virus during pregnancy.

 The impact of COVID-19 infection on pregnant women has been revealed from several research results, although it is not yet clear what impact it has on the health of newborns.
-Several things are known based on research results including pregnant women with COVID-19 are at risk of giving birth to premature babies. the likelihood of a newborn being exposed to COVID-19 from its mother is only 2% to 5%.
+Based on research results, several things that have been known include pregnant women with COVID-19 at risk of giving birth to premature babies.
+The likelihood of a newborn being infected with COVID-19 from its mother is only 2% to 5%.
 Research also reveals that maternal mortality due to COVID-19 only occurs in women with comorbidities and that more deaths in infants are caused by premature conditions.

 Exposure to and infection with COVID-19 in pregnant women can also have an impact on the psychological side of the mother.
 Pregnant women who are confirmed positive for COVID-19 are prone to experiencing stressful times and feeling anxious about their health, their unborn baby, and the people around them.
-According to Lopez et al from the Journal of Psychiatry Research, during a pandemic, pregnant women experience progressive increases in anxiety and depression.
+According to Moralez et al in the Journal of Psychiatry Research, pregnant women experience a progressive increase in anxiety and depression during the pandemic.
 This anxiety comes from many thoughts about preserving the pregnancy, the birth process, and the babysitting process during the pandemic.
-In addition, the conditions that require the mother to physically isolate the mother will be more saturated and stressed.
+Besides, the conditions that require the mother to physically isolate the mother will be more saturated and stressed.
 This condition if it continues can have an impact on the fetus it is carrying.
 Depressed mothers are more likely to have babies with low birth weight and prematurity.

-To reduce this condition, mothers can do several things, including implementing a healthy lifestyle while at home, such as doing light exercise, applying the principles of balanced nutrition, getting enough fluids, and getting enough sleep.
-In addition, interacting with family and closest friends online can help mothers stay motivated and stay positive.
+To reduce this condition, mothers can do several things including implementing a healthy lifestyle while at home, such as doing light exercise, applying the principles of balanced nutrition, getting enough fluids, and getting enough sleep.
+Besides, interacting with family and closest friends online can help mothers stay motivated and stay positive.

 Therefore, the implementation of health protocols by pregnant women must still be done.
 Some preventive efforts to reduce the risk of contracting COVID-19 that can be done include: limiting close contact with people who are sick or have symptoms of COVID-19, wearing a mask when outside the home, regularly washing hands with soap for at least 20 seconds, or using a hand sanitizer with an alcohol content of at least 60%, and consume foods with balanced nutrition.

-In addition to these prevention efforts, pregnant women are advised to take a COVID-19 test at the beginning of the first trimester of pregnancy and in the final trimester, which is about one to two weeks before delivery.
-This is done to detect any exposure to or viral infection in pregnant women and those who are about to give birth in an effort to prevent the risk of transmission of the virus.
-In addition, pregnant women are still advised to make regular pregnancy visits to health workers to monitor the health of the mother and fetus.
+In addition to these preventive efforts, pregnant women are advised to take a COVID-19 test at the beginning of the first trimester of pregnancy and in the final trimester, which is about one to two weeks before delivery.
+This is done to detect any exposure to or viral infection in pregnant women and those who are about to give birth to prevent the risk of transmission of the virus.
+Also, pregnant women are still advised to make regular pregnancy visits to health workers to monitor the health of the mother and fetus.

-The Summit Institute for Development (SID) as a non-profit organization that focuses on improving maternal and child health is committed to playing an active role in ensuring that pregnant women receive comprehensive care during pregnancy and after childbirth, especially during the COVID-19 pandemic.
-Efforts are being made to include the use of the OpenSRP digital platform that can help frontline health workers in providing integrated services, as well as conducting an assessment of the impact of COVID-19 on prenatal care and pregnancy outcomes.
+Summit Institute for Development (SID) as a non-profit organization that focuses on improving maternal and child health is committed to playing an active role in ensuring that pregnant women receive comprehensive care during pregnancy and after childbirth, especially during the COVID-19 pandemic.
+Efforts are being made to include the use of the OpenSRP digital platform that can help frontline health workers provide integrated services, as well as to conduct an assessment of the impact of COVID-19 on prenatal care and pregnancy outcomes.